jessica drake Interview on Self-care and Managing an Invisible Illness

 A lot of the time when you’re sick or when you’re going through stuff, we tend to listen to doctors because we think they know.
 But this person did not and they were super dismissive.
 So I got somebody else and it’s worked very well for me.
 I’m way closer to being healthy now. “

-On why she started Jessica Drake’s Guide to Wicked Sex in 2011:
+On why she started jessica drake’s Guide to Wicked Sex in 2011:

 “Fans kept coming to me who had just watched my movies that I perform in and they were asking me sex advice questions.
 At first, I thought, well, they’re asking me these questions because I have sex on camera.